 Citizen Science (Yes, That Means You)

 One of the most useful innovations in conservation science is you – harnessing your observations and your skills to provide useful data.
-Our regular Citizen Science feature by Lisa Feldkamp gives a glimpse at the many, many ways you can get involved.

 And you don’t even have to leave your computer.
 Scientists also need help sifting through the data (often gathered by one of the other tools listed in this blog).
 You can check out camera trap images from Africa, or transcribe natural history notes from old field journals.